 Being a “unix-ey” guy, I just took all realtime classified objects that pass a certain threshold of confidence and put them in a file.
-Whipping up a quick Python script comparing the file contents, it’s now possible to build out Robosteve’s current emotions and put them in yet another file.
-This can be accessed from any other application, this serves to modularise the design – allowing access from anywhere in the application level.
+Once one whips up a quick Python script comparing the file contents, it’s now possible to build out RoboSteve’s current emotions and put them in yet another file.
+This can be accessed from any other application and serves to make the design more modular – allowing access from anywhere in the application level.

-This then begs the question, how long do dog emotions last?
+It begs the question: How long do dog emotions last?
 Minutes?
 Hours?
 Days?
-I started with a zeroing time of 10 minutes, meaning every 10 minutes Robosteve goes back to his “neutral” emotion.
+I started with a zeroing time of 10 minutes, meaning every 10 minutes RoboSteve goes back to his “neutral” emotion.

 I’m envisioning the next step to be floating dog head rendered in OpenGL, reflecting all the emotions in a fluid, more realistic fashion.

-At the end of the day – this was a really cool exercise understanding some decently high level machine vision implementations and apply them to the office robot dog.
+At the end of the day – this was a really cool exercise understanding some decently high level machine vision implementations and applying them to the office robot dog.

 Read the the third part of the RoboSteve series here!